5-Day Family Vacation

 Coming to Houston with the brood?
 There's one thing for certain: no one will be bored!
 H-Town is jam-packed with exciting things to see and do year-round.
-Here's your five-day guide to a fun-filled adventure, plus family-friendly hotels and restaurants and much more to help you plan your trip.
+Here's your five-day guide to a fun-filled adventure, plus family-friendly hotels and restaurants, and much more to help you plan your trip.
 Of course, you should mix and match to suit your group.
-And if you have a specific question about your trip, you can always contact our concierge service, Ask Veronica.
+And if you have a specific question about your trip, you can always check out our FAQ.
 What are you waiting for!

 MORNING: Check out the Houston Zoo, the place Parent's Magazine recently named one of the "10 Best Zoos" in the nation.
 Set in a 55-acre lush tropical landscape, the Houston Zoo is home to more than 4,500 exotic animals representing more than 800 species.